Socially distanced games: ideas!

 Children are naturally inventive so I am absolutely sure they will have no problem adapting and will come up with brilliant ideas for games (much better than mine!).
 But it might help them get started if you set them up with a few ideas.
 So, here are 16 ideas for socially distanced games to get them playing safely.

 Whether you are meeting up with family in your garden, doing play dates in the park or even hosting a socially distanced birthday party, there are some great games that children can enjoy and still stay at least 1 or 2 metres apart.
 You’ll probably remember most of them from your own childhood!
 And this list is also a great starting point for children who are heading back to school and wondering what they can do in the playground.
 All these games can be played without the need to pass any objects between each other.
-And all of them are screen-free – which is a great rebalancer after the digital overdose in lockdown.
+And almost all of them are screen-free – which is a great rebalancer after the digital overdose in lockdown.
 Enjoy!

 Socially distanced games for pairs or small groups